 This is a statistical fact, but I did not need to see the numbers to know that it was true.
 In a world where the standard of beauty is not usually a woman who looks like we do (Beyonce and I have nothing in common), it makes sense that black women would get passed over.

-I got used to the idea that I would forever be the side character in someone else’s romantic comedy—because my friends would pair off two-by-two according to their melanin count and I might be left out of the running for future wife, in part, because of the color of my skin.
+I got used to the idea that as one of many black women in church I would forever be the side character in someone else’s romantic comedy—because my friends would pair off two-by-two according to their melanin count and I might be left out of the running for future wife, in part, because of the color of my skin.
 And at the risk of being a downer, it’s not something I ever felt comfortable admitting.

 6. YOU THINK ABOUT THE CHILDREN.